 Almost one year since first airing, this episode of Lovecraft undoubtedly remains one of the most disgusting, brilliant, and glorious celebrations of gore on television.
 A subgenre of horror, gore focuses on graphic portrayals of violence and bloodshed, and there is definitely alot of both in “Strange Case.”
 But much more than messy splatter, the social commentary of this episode comes from the perspective of a Black woman navigating American society, and to watch this episode is to soak in Ruby Baptiste’s narrative.
 Hers is the racial and gendered watching experience on offering.

 From Ruby stepping into a cohabiting and sexual dynamic with Christina / William, to Tic deepening his commitment to Leti, “Strange Case” is a character- and relationship-driven episode.
 But at the end we end up refocusing on the plot when Tic decodes the Language of Adam into English, panicked because the message is D-I-E. Then credits begin, and we see the one and only Cheryl Dunye has directed this episode.
-Dunye’s work focuses on themes of race and sexuality, making her the perfect director for this episode.
-I’ve been a fan of Dunye’s since her 1996 debut Watermelon Woman which, like “Strange Case,” examined the often contentious dynamic between black and white women.
-(Oh the days of walking to the neighborhood video store and renting Watermelon Woman for another weekend… #nostalgia).
+Dunye’s work focuses on race and sexuality, making her the perfect director for this episode.
+I’ve been a fan of Dunye’s since her 1996 debut Watermelon Woman.
+OOOOh the days of walking to the neighborhood video store and renting Watermelon Woman for another weekend… Like “Strange Case,” Watermelon Woman examined the often contentious dynamic between black and white women.

-In the magazine Q Voice News, Dunye has discussed the experiences and motivations that went into directing “Strange Case.”
+In the magazine Q Voice News, Cheryl Dunye discussed experiences and motivations that went into directing “Strange Case.”
 Here is an excerpt sharing how she thinks this episode mirrors life for Black people and the LGBTQ community: